secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 ### New 1* PTC Accounts - Proactive Trigger

-Accounts that were recently updated and now have a PTC listed of 1, indicating there is a high chance they will churn.
+Accounts that were recently updated and now have a PTC of 1, indicating there is a high chance they will churn.

 #### Process

-On a daily basis, Self Service Ops will identify accounts owned by the Pooled Sales User that were updated to 1* PTC.
+On a daily basis, Self Service Ops will identify accounts owned by the Pooled Sales User that were updated to 1* PTC in the last 30 days.
 Cases will be created for these which will subsequently drop into the Pooled Sales Queue.

 #### Policy